An immigrant visa interview is one of the final steps before becoming a lawful permanent resident of the United States.

 Correct it at the interview.
 Misrepresentation can trigger serious inadmissibility consequences under INA and related regulatory provisions.How do officers decide if a marriage is real?

-They evaluate consistency, timeline credibility, shared life evidence, and answers under fraud prevention guidance in the 9 FAM.Final Thoughts
+They evaluate consistency, timeline credibility, shared life evidence, and answers under fraud prevention guidance in the 9 FAM.What should I wear to a visa interview?

 Immigrant visa interviews are structured legal assessments.They are governed by: